 - then on to daily team communication as you grow together.

 This flow of communication is usually established early on with gradual adjustments as your business develops.

 Enter: an interruption or crisis, like a pandemic.
 Something that wasn’t in your business plan, wasn’t a risk you or anyone else foresaw, but it has arrived and it has changed everything.
-In the the middle of all the analysis paralysis of decision making we business owners find ourselves in, especially now, it’s easy to get caught up in our own heads and forget to maintain communication.
+In the middle of all the analysis paralysis of decision making, we business owners find ourselves in, especially now, it’s easy to get caught up in our own heads and forget to maintain communication.

 The key to holding steadfast and making smart moves?
 Maintaining communication.
 To start, make sure that you are updating your clients and employees so they know you are still engaged and they have the information they need.

 For your clients: